 Besides merging, crunching is also an option offered by FooMan Speedster: It removes whitespaces from the output, but when compression is already applied to CSS, this option is less needed.

-The Magento Compiler module limits the number of directories that PHP has to search through when looking for PHP-files.
+The Magento Compiler core module limits the number of directories that PHP has to search through when looking for PHP-files.
 This decreases the PHP execution-time, which speeds up the Magento application in general.

 Be warned that you need to be careful when making changes to your Magento system, while the Magento Compiler is enabled.
 Upgrades should only be undertaken when the compiler is (temporarily) disabled.